Technical Committee (TC) Broadband Radio Access Networks (BRAN) Activity Report 2020

 Responsible for the standardization of Broadband Radio Access Networks.

-ETSI’s Broadband Radio Access Networks committee (TC BRAN) produces and maintains standards and specifications for current and future Broadband Wireless Access (BWA) and Radio Local Area Network (RLAN) technologies in different frequency ranges.
+ETSI’s Broadband Radio Access Networks technical committee (TC BRAN) produces and maintains standards and specifications for current and future Wireless Access System (WAS) and Radio Local Area Network (RLAN) technologies operating in different frequency ranges.
 The committee has primary responsibility for all aspects of standardization for broadband radio access networks, including systems as defined in ITU-R Recommendation F.1399-1.